-In light of the shorter-term inflation spike, we added to the Invesco Commodity Composite ETF, which tracks a basket of raw materials, foodstuffs and metals.
+In light of the shorter-term inflation spike, we added to a few investments that protect us against sustained inflation.
+These included the US Treasury Inflation-Protected Securities 0.125% 2024 bonds (TIPS), whose coupons and principal are linked to US CPI.
+We also bought the Invesco Commodity Composite ETF, which tracks a basket of raw materials, foodstuffs and metals.
 The value of these assets should rise in line with global inflation.
+We also added to the Ashmore Emerging Markets Short Duration Fund on weakness.